Low-Degree Multicalibration: Overview of Contributions

 As a concrete application, we show how sandwiching bounds allow us to reason about the true and false error rates of $f$, which have been intensively studied in algorithmic fairness \cite{hardt2016equality,KleinbergMR17}.
 In particular, the bounds extend even when we condition on the value of the true label.
 For instance, conditioning on $\y = 1$, we can bound the generalized true positive rate of $f$ compared to that of $\fs$, even conditioned on subpopulations.\footnote{An analogous statement can be made about the true negative rates.}

 This bound crystallizes the inutition that multicalibrated predictors prevent overconfidence.
 Even though $f$ has positive correlation with $\y$ over $c$, the predictions don't assign excessively high probabilities to points which are more likely to be $1$.
 Such overconfidence is a well-known issue in large neural networks~\cite{guo2017calibration}.
-Whereas full multicalibration addresses overconfidence at a fine-grained level, conditioning on every value of the prediction, even degree-$2$ multicalibration gives a qualitatively similar guarantee.
+Whereas full multicalibration addresses overconfidence at a fine-grained level, conditioning on every value of the prediction, even degree-$2$ multicalibration gives a qualitatively similar guarantee. \eat{ These bounds reiterate the idea that multicalibration post-processing may be an effective way to recalibrated predictions \cite{kgz}. }